-- Land use, agriculture & water resources, wetlands, soils, cultural resources, noise, transportation and socioeconomics are all studies that are currently being conducted by professionals hired by Hecate Energy. - These studies will be included in the Section 94-c application and the results will be made available to the public.
+- Land use, agriculture & water resources, wetlands, soils, cultural resources, noise, transportation and socioeconomics are all studies that will be conducted by professionals hired by Hecate Energy. - These studies will be included in the Section 94-c application and the results will be made available to the public.